 Consult the Student Information System to see your schedule.
 If you wish to make a change, visit the window in the Office of the Registrar and Academic Advising (Tomson Hall 149).
 Watch for more information from the college registrar.

 - 11:10 a.m.
 Opening Convocation, Boe Chapel: The opening of the academic year includes a formal procession of the faculty in academic regalia.
-Mary Carlsen ’79, professor of social work and chair of the department of social work and family studies, is the featured speaker.
 This event will be streamed live and archived online.

 - 7 p.m.
 Theater Orientation, Theater Building, Kelsey Theater